 This symbol will include:

-• HT is the code for heat treatment to a minimum of 56 degrees Celsius for a minimum of 30 minutes
+• HT is the code for heat treatment to a minimum of 56° C for a minimum of 30 minutes.

 Inclusion of this symbol will make it easier for your shipments to move easily once they arrive at their destination.

-The inferno comes with MicroDAQ temperature data loggers & Hoboware recording software technology utilized for ISPM-15 certification
+The HT Sanitizer comes with MicroDAQ temperature data loggers along with Hoboware recording software technology utilized for ISPM-15 certification.

 - The data loggers, USB cable, ISPM-15 Record Keeping manual, and software are included in the purchase price of the machine along with our staff being on site during installation and training to work with your local auditing company for your machine’s ISPM-15 certification.